 - Weight gain.

 - Need to urinate more frequently.

-The first thing you may think of when diagnosed with one or more uterine fibroids is that you may need surgical intervention.
+The first thing you may think of when you’re diagnosed with one or more uterine fibroids is that you may need surgical intervention.

 However, the article The Impact and Management of Fibroids for Fertility: an evidence-based approach point out that surgery isn’t always the case.
-Smaller uterine fibroids can be treated with a specific medication and periodic checkups.
+Smaller uterine fibroids can be treated with specific medications and periodic checkups.